Skip to main content

 Checking for NULL

-You can't use = or != to compare against NULL.
+You cannot use = or != to compare against NULL.
 Instead, use:

 • IS NULL: checks if a value is NULL